 While these risks are very serious, they can have an even more profound effect on children.
 During the younger years, plenty of rest and good oxygen flow is absolutely vital to growth and development of both the body and the brain.

 Children who are not getting adequate sleep or oxygen may suffer developmentally in a number of ways.
 However, the good news is that Boulder County Smiles can help!

 One of the most common causes of sleep apnea is jaw misalignment.
 The way the jaw sits while sleeping can pinch the airways shut.
 This is what causes mouth breathing or snoring.

-A temporary solution is to wear a night guard that keeps the jaw in place, and therefore allows the airways to sit naturally.
+A temporary solution for jaw misalignment is to wear a night guard that keeps the jaw in place, and therefore allows the airways to sit naturally.
 However, when children’s teeth and jaws are still developing, they are especially flexible and receptive to treatment.

 Orthodontic treatment at a young age can not only adjust the jaw alignment to help prevent airway problems, but it will allow the permanent teeth to come in straighter and healthier.

 In fact, general orthodontics are extremely effective when employed at these young ages.
 As with many aspects of life, dental prevention is usually much more effective than fixing problems later.
 Many difficult misalignments, malocclusions, and tooth crowding issues can be stopped before they start through orthodontia.